 The most common plants which are used in emoliente are:

 Because of the flavour and potential health benefits of drinking emoliente, it’s worth drinking even if you’re perfectly fit.
 At the very least, it’ll keep you warm on your evening strolls, particularly in the Andes where the temperature drops significantly once the sun sets.

 Is emoliente available outside Peru?

-I know personally that emoliente is popular also in Ecuador, and considering how similar Bolivia is I wouldn’t be surprised if you could find it there too.
-Even with the growing development of Peru and it’s neighbours, it’s great to see that these traditional small businesses can still be found everywhere–owing to the fact, I think, that Peru especially is a country of traditionalists.
+Emoliente is also popular in Ecuador and considering how similar Bolivia is, it wouldn’t be surprising to find it there too.
+Even with the growing development of Peru and its neighbours, it’s great to see that these traditional small businesses can still be found everywhere – owing to the fact, I think, that Peru especially is a country of traditionalists.

 The main ingredients

 The ingredients of emoliente can differ depending on the region and the availability of herbs.
 But in general the main ones are: